 Mrs Butler retired to Somerset in 1994 and was succeeded by Mrs Judith Harrison until 1998 when the school appointed Mrs Valerie Richards.
 Guiding the school with her calm but determined management style, she brought Seaton House into the new millennium, retiring in 2008 and handing over the reins to Mrs Virginia Rickus.
 Mrs Rickus lead Seaton House for the following six years until her retirement at the end of the academic year in July 2014 leaving the school in a strong financial position and at almost full capacity.
-Her successor, Mrs Debbie Morrison joined Seaton House in September 2014 as our new Headmistress and has very quickly settled in forging excellent relationships with staff and girls alike.
+Mrs Debbie Morrison joined Seaton House in September 2014 until 2019 when her successor, Mrs Ruth Darvill joined in September as Headteacher and very quickly settled in forging excellent relationships with staff and girls alike.

 Certain areas of the school are in some ways still reminiscent of times past, but to many this character and charm are a big part of what makes Seaton House.
 Both the Junior and Senior departments of the school open out onto a playing field, tennis and netball courts which are unseen by passers-by on the main road.
 However plans to improve the school are always being discussed and a continuing programme of refurbishment ensues.
 These improvements provide all pupils with a more contemporary working environment but without compromising the all-important traditions laid down by Miss Henry.
 These foundations of tradition are an inherent aspect to school life and old-fashioned values are still highly regarded by both staff and parents.
 A legacy that Seaton House believes Miss Violet Henry would be justifiably proud at leaving.